 View of the Lyngen Alps from Lyngen North

 via GIPHY

 The glass igloos also act as greenhouses, trapping heat inside, which makes the afternoons quite warm.
-Since igloos are, for the most part, designed to keep the wind out, very little wind enters the room even if you keep the door open, which we did most of the day.
+Since igloos are designed to keep the wind out, very little wind enters the room even if you keep the door open, which we did most of the day.

+View of the Lyngen Alps from Lyngen North